smalik2043/Spring4MVCCRUDRestService/README.md

 To Deploy
 Configuration of tomcat.
 I am using verion 8.5
-Maven clean and install to build the war file
+Maven clean and install to build the war file and run Tomcat
-Run Tomcat